anhcongduc/Web-crawler/README.md

 # Web-crawler
 This will be auto crawl text and image from website (https://vnexpress.net)

-My Web-Crawler can craw text and set news headlines to name of file text in text folder
+My Web-Crawler can craw text and set news headlines to name of file text in Text folder and craw some image.